top of page

 4. Supports Withdrawal and Recovery

-FSM can be used to reduce symptoms of withdrawal, soothe the nervous system, and reverse sensitization caused by past medications, trauma, or stress.
+FSM can be used to reduce symptoms of withdrawal from pain medications, soothing the nervous system, and reverse sensitisation caused by past medications, injury, trauma, and stress.

 5. Treats Gut Inflammation and Neurotransmitter Deficits

-FSM improves intestinal barrier function, reduces histamine overload, and helps with absorption of nutrients needed to make serotonin, dopamine, and GABA.
+FSM supports intestinal barrier function, to reduce histamine overload (MCAS) and IMPROVE absorption of nutrients needed to make much needed neurochemicals like serotonin, dopamine, and GABA.

-What to Expect from FSM in the treatment of
+What to Expect from FSM in the Treatment of Central Sensitization

 Feature